tmux-plugins/tmux-sidebar/README.md

     set -g @sidebar-tree-focus 'w'

 > I see the tree sidebar uses 'less' as a pager.
-I would like to use 'more'.
+I would like to use 'view'.

-    set -g @sidebar-tree-pager 'more'
+    set -g @sidebar-tree-pager 'view -'

 > The default sidebar width is 40 columns.
 I want the sidebar to be wider by default!